bwhua/SDSGC-Randomizer/README.md

 ## Latest Character(s) Added:
 ## The Four Archangels Mael

-## Known issue: Not all festival and collab characters get filtered out.

 ## FAQ
 - What if a character isn't showing up?
   - There are two possibilities: